 “Modulation of adult visual cortical plasticity via optogenetic control of gene expression”

-1. José Fernando Maya-Vetencourt, Giovanni Manfredi, Maurizio Mete, Elisabetta Colombo, Mattia Bramini, Mattia DiFrancesco, Dmytro Shmal, Cyril Eleftheriou, Francesca Di Maria, Vanessa Cossu, Laura Emionite, Flavia Ticconi, Cecilia Marini, Gianmario Sambuceti, Grazia Pertile, Guglielmo Lanzani, Fabio Benfenati.
-2019.
+3. José Fernando Maya-Vetencourt, Giovanni Manfredi, Maurizio Mete, Elisabetta Colombo, Mattia Bramini, Mattia DiFrancesco, Dmytro Shmal, Giulia Mantero, Cyril Eleftheriou, Francesca Di Maria, Vanessa Cossu, Laura Emionite, Flavia Ticconi, Cecilia Marini, Gianmario Sambuceti, Grazia Pertile, Guglielmo Lanzani, Fabio Benfenati.
+2020.
 Subretinally injected P3HT nanoparticles fully rescue vision in a rat model of retinal dystrophy.
 Nature Nanotechnology.
-IF 38.98 (under revision)
+IF 38.98 (revised version submitted)

 4. Francesca Barone, Luisa Vera Muscatello, Domenico Ventrella, Alberto Elmi, Noemi Romagnoli, Luciana Mandrioli, José Fernando Maya-Vetencourt, Cristiano Bombardi, Maurizio

 Mete, Giuseppe Sarli, Fabio Benfenati, Grazia Pertile, Maria Laura Bacci.
-2019.
+2020.
 The porcine iodoacetic acid model of retinal degeneration: morpho-functional characterization of the visual system.
-Experimental Eye Research.
-IF 3.152 (under revision)
+Experimental Eye Research 193: 107979.
+IF 3.272 Manuscript

-5. Stéphane Molotchnikoff, Vishal Bharmauria, Nayan Chanauria, Lyes Bachatene, José Fernando Maya-Vetencourt.
+6. Stéphane Molotchnikoff, Vishal Bharmauria, Nayan Chanauria, Lyes Bachatene, José Fernando Maya-Vetencourt.
 2019.
 The function of connectomes in encoding sensory stimuli.
 Progress in Neurobiology.
-IF 14.16 (accepted)
+IF 14.2 Manuscript

 8. Cyril Eleftheriou, Fabrizia Cesca, Luca Maragliano, Fabio Benfenati, José Fernando Maya-Vetencourt (corresponding author).
 2017.
 Optogenetic modulation of intracellular signalling and transcription: focus on neuronal plasticity.
 Journal of Experimental Neuroscience 11: 1-16.
 IF 0.4 Manuscript